Developing Emotional Intelligence Through Storytelling

 The Lifelong Returns

-A 2015 meta-analysis by Sånchez-Álvarez, Berrios, and Extremera in the *Journal of Positive Psychology* found that emotional intelligence is significantly correlated with life satisfaction, mental health, physical health, and job performance across the lifespan.
+A 2015 meta-analysis by Sรกnchez-รlvarez, Berrios, and Extremera in the *Journal of Positive Psychology* found that emotional intelligence is significantly correlated with life satisfaction, mental health, physical health, and job performance across the lifespan.
 The emotional skills children develop through story-based learning in early childhood compound year after year.

 The bedtime story you read tonight isn't just a story.
 It's emotional intelligence training delivered in the most engaging, accessible, and enjoyable format available.
 And unlike tutoring, sports equipment, or educational apps, it costs nothing more than time, a book, and the willingness to pause and ask: "How do you think they feel?"
+For families navigating specific emotional challenges, see our targeted recommendations for books that help kids process divorce and books that help kids cope with the death of a pet.

-Ready to Create Your Child's Story? ✨
+Ready to Create Your Child's Story? โจ

 Make your child the hero of their own personalized adventure.
 Find your child's name or pick a story theme.